Paris Olympics / Free admission

 • Paris 2024 Olympic and Paralympic Games: events to see for free

-• Attend the opening ceremony of the Paris 2024 Games for free
+• Attend the opening ceremony of the Paris 2024 Games

 • Broadcasting of the Paris 2024 Games: France Télévisions